 Players are expected to have shin guards under their socks, as well as soccer cleats at all practices and games.
-Additional equipment needed includes a regulation soccer ball (size 4 for U9-U12; size 5 for U13+), and water, which is to be brought to every practice and game.
-It is a good idea to have a bag and ball pump as well.
+Additional equipment needed includes: (1) a regulation soccer ball (size 4 for U9-U12; size 5 for U13+); and (2) a water bottle, which should be labeled and brought to every practice and game.
+It is also a good idea to have a bag and ball pump as well.

 Players requiring glasses must wear sports glasses with a strap.